jbequ5/Enigma-Machine-Miner/Enigma-Machine-Deep-Dive.md

-# THE ENIGMA MACHINE — Arbos Inspired Intelligent Solver for Subnet 63
+# THE ENIGMA MACHINE — Arbos-Inspired Intelligent Solver for Subnet 63

 **English-first • Verifier-first • Self-improving • Maximum Heterogeneity • Real Compute Backends**

 ## Overview and Connection to SAGE

 The Enigma Machine is the core solver at the heart of SAGE.
-It takes well-defined, verifiable challenges from Subnet 63 and produces solutions while generating high-signal fragments that feed the broader SAGE intelligence layer.
+It takes well-defined, verifiable challenges from Subnet 63 and produces solutions while generating high-signal fragments that permanently feed the broader SAGE intelligence layer.

 Every run is treated as both a solution attempt and a permanent evolutionary step.
-High-signal outcomes are scored, fragmented, and folded into the Solving Strategy Layer with full provenance.
-This creates measurable compounding capability: the system does not just solve today’s challenge — it becomes better at solving tomorrow’s challenges.
-The fragments and lessons learned flow into Synapse for pattern mining and self-audit, and the strongest outputs eventually reach the Economic Layer for sponsor proposals and marketplace value.
+High-signal outcomes are scored, fragmented with full provenance, and folded into the Solving Strategy Layer.
+These fragments enable Synapse to discover patterns, run self-audits, and propose improvements that make the entire system measurably sharper over time.
+The strongest outputs eventually reach the Economic Layer for sponsor proposals and marketplace value.

 This tight integration is why SAGE works: the Enigma Machine is not an isolated tool.
-It is the data engine that makes the entire flywheel possible.
+It is the data engine that powers the flywheel.

 ## 1. Verifier-First Architecture with Living Contract

 Every challenge begins with a formal Verifiability Contract — the single source of truth that defines required artifacts, composability rules, dry-run success criteria, and synthesis guidance.

 **How it works**:
-- The contract is generated and self-critiqued during planning using deep graph search, bootstrap insights from prior runs, and the latest strategies from Synapse.
+- The contract is generated and rigorously self-critiqued during planning using deep graph search, bootstrap insights from prior runs, and the latest strategies pulled from Synapse.
-- Orchestrator then decomposes the challenge and produces per-subtask contract slices along with executable verifier code snippets.
+- Orchestrator decomposes the challenge and produces per-subtask contract slices along with executable verifier code snippets.
-- These snippets constrain every subsequent step: dry-run, swarm execution, recomposition, and final validation.
+- These snippets constrain every subsequent step: intelligent dry-run, swarm execution, recomposition, and final validation.
-- The contract evolves over time as Synapse’s self-audit loop identifies weak spots and proposes improvements.
+- The contract evolves over time as Synapse’s self-audit loop identifies weak spots and proposes targeted improvements.

 **Why it will work**:
 Verification is no longer a post-hoc check.
 It becomes a proactive constraint that dramatically raises the probability of producing solutions the subnet will actually accept and reward.
-Because the contract is living and tied to real performance data, it continuously hardens.
+Because the contract is living and tied to real performance data, it continuously hardens, reducing false positives and wasted compute.

 ## 2. DVR Pipeline & Intelligent Dry Run Gate